 What if the drunk driver doesn't have insurance?

 You may still have options through your own uninsured motorist coverage, dram shop claims against establishments that served the driver, or by pursuing the drunk driver’s personal assets.
-An experienced attorney can identify all potential sources of compensation.
+Our personal injury lawyer in Kansas City can identify all potential sources of compensation available to you.

 What are the options for families if a drunk driving accident results in wrongful death?